Halleys-Comet/shop-shop/README.md

-# shop-shop Redux
+# shop-shop (Redux)

 ## Description
- The task for this assignment was to refactor an already existing e-commerce store and adding redux to it.
+ The task for this assignment was to help create this shop-shop store, and then refactor the cade and adding redux to it.